LeNPaul/Lagrange/README.md

 ### Sample Posts

-Visit the [the demo site](https://lenpaul.github.io/Lagrange/) to find sample posts that show what different types of text formatting look like, as well as best practices for setting up your own site.
+Visit the [the demo site](https://lenpaul.github.io/Lagrange/) to find sample posts that show what different types of text formatting look like.
+You can find these posts in the `_posts` folder, which show what the best practices for setting up your own site are.

 ### Site Variables